|Born||in Packard, Kentucky, USA|

 She apprenticed at the Barter Theater in Abingdon, Virginia, when she was 16-years-old, between her junior and senior years in high school.
 After studying drama for two years at Northwestern University, she headed to New York City and landed the job as an understudy in The Voice of the Turtle (1947).
 It was the producer of the play that had her change her name from Patsy Louise to Patricia.
 After replacing Vivian Vance in the touring company of "Turtle", she won a role in a play that closed in Boston and then appeared in summer stock.
 She won the role of the teenage "Regina" in Lillian Hellman's play, Another Part of the Forest (1948), for which she won a Tony Award in 1947.
 Subsequently, she signed a seven-year contract with Warner Bros.

 In the first part of her film career, her most impressive roles were in The Fountainhead (1949), opposite Gary Cooper, with whom she had three-year-long love affair, and in director Robert Wise's sci-fi classic, The Day the Earth Stood Still (1951), which she made at 20th Century-Fox.
 Warners hadn't been thrilled with her and let her go before her contract was up, so she signed with Fox.
 Her film career stagnating, she returned to Broadway and achieved the success that eluded her in films, appearing in the revival of Hellman's play, The Children's Hour (1961), in 1952.
 She met and married the writer, Roald Dahl, in 1953, and they would have five children in 30 years of marriage.

 In 1957, she had one of her finest roles in Elia Kazan's parable about the threat of mass-media demagoguery and home-grown fascism in A Face in the Crowd (1957).
 Before she had appeared in the movie, Neal had taken over the role of "Maggie" in Tennessee Williams' Cat on a Hot Tin Roof (1958), the Broadway smash that had been directed by Kazan.
-Returning to the stage, she appeared in the London production of Williams' Suddenly, Last Summer (1959) and replaced Anne Bancroft in the Broadway production of The Miracle Worker (1962).
+Returning to the stage, she appeared in the London production of Williams' Suddenly, Last Summer (1959) and co-starred with Anne Bancroft in the Broadway production of The Miracle Worker (1962).